 To restore files using data recovery software, you need to:

 - Download and install Disk Drill on your Mac.

 - Connect the external hard drive to your computer.

 - Launch the program and select the hard drive from the disk list.

-- Click the Recover button to scan for deleted files.
+- Click the Search for lost data button to scan for deleted files.